 HOW DO I SPEND ALL OF THESE POINTS?

-I’m a firm believer in spending credit card points as soon as possible.
+I’m a firm believer in spending credit card points as soon as possible and that’s actually one of the main things we teach our clients in our Points Panda award travel concierge.
 There’s no telling when rules could change, redemptions rates could go up, or award availability becomes impossible to find.

 But with the cross-country move and baby on the way, I’m going to be going against my own advice in 2020.
 We’re planning a trip to Nashville, perhaps a trip to another baseball stadium or two, and then a Christmas vacay to Mexico in December.
 So the majority of these points are being stashed for something bigger and better in 2021.